» Terraform Enterprise VMware Reference Architecture

 Should the TFE-main server fail, it can be recovered, or traffic can be routed to the TFE-standby server to resume service when the failure is limited to the Terraform Enterprise server layer.
 See the Disaster Recovery section.

-In the event of a single ESX server failure, ESX will vMotion the Terraform Enterprise virtual machine to a functioning ESX host.
-This typically does not result in any visible outage to the end-user.
+In the event of a single ESXi server failure, ESXi will vMotion the Terraform Enterprise virtual machine to a functioning ESXi host.
+This typically does not result in any visible outage to the end-user if VM Fault Tolerance has been configured.
+As with all applications, you may see a small interruption while the VM boots on the new host if Fault Tolerance is not configured.

 » PostgreSQL Database

-When running in mounted storage mode the PostgreSQL server runs inside a Docker container.
+When running in Mounted Disk operational mode the PostgreSQL server runs inside a Docker container.
 If the PostgreSQL service fails a new container should be automatically created.
 However, if the service is hung, or otherwise fails without triggering a new container deployment, the Terraform Enterprise server should be stopped and the standby server started.
-All PostgreSQL data will have been written to the mounted storage and will then be accessible on the standby node.
+All PostgreSQL data will have been written to the mounted disk and will then be accessible on the standby node.

 » Object Storage